 Castor oil is heavy and sticky and can cause acute hair felting, making your hair matted, hard and entangled even from the first use [19].

-Furthermore, research found that castor oil is not well absorbed through the skin [18], so topical application is unlikely to benefit your scalp in other ways than moisturising it.
+Furthermore, research found that castor oil for hair is not well absorbed through the skin [18], so topical application is unlikely to benefit your scalp in other ways than moisturising it.

 Mustard oil can cause irritation if left on your scalp for too long.
 It can also clog up your pores, especially if you already have an oily scalp.
 Finally, it can leave a pungent odour on your hair.